Fremantle Stuff > People > Roger Garwood

 He has now lived in Fremantle for forty years, having had a long and distinguished international career as a photo-journalist, and working on projects related to traditional Australian lifestyles, including the cattle, fishing and mining industries.

 Fred and Merle Alford, Coolgardie, 1975.
 They also appear in Off Like Flies, p.
-9, in a different, interior photo. © Roger Garwood >
+9, in a different, interior photo. © Roger Garwood, used here by permission of the artist >

 Before migrating to Australia in 1975, he worked for eleven years on the staff of Paris Match, covering major international news stories.